 What does Oklahoma's Promise pay for?

-Oklahoma's Promise pays the cost of ALL tuition and fees for enrollment at a public Oklahoma college or university.
-It pays a portion of these costs for students that with to attend a private school, as well as for courses at certain public technology centers.
+Oklahoma's Promise pays the cost of ALL tuition for enrollment at a public Oklahoma college or university.
+It pays a portion of these costs for students that wish to attend a private school, as well as for courses at certain public technology centers.
 Be aware, though, that it does NOT cover books, supplies, room and board or any other special fees.